goldenashok/webpack-basic/README.md

 2. ```Handling images in loader```
    - loader is a javascript library. it will handle the particular file type to load
-   - for load the file we have to set to rules in the webpack
+   - for load the file we have to setup the rules in the webpack
      ```sh
          module: {
            rules: [